vlvovch/Thermal-FIST/input/list/PDG2025_codex/README.md

    (MCID- or name-matched) and the official 2025 `pdglisting/mass_width_2025.mcd`
    Monte Carlo table.
-2. **Masses and widths**: update from PDG API 2025 summary values when a state can be mapped by MCID.
+2. **Masses and widths**:
+   - prefer values from `pdglisting/mass_width_2025.mcd` when available,
+   - fallback to PDG API 2025 summary values for states not covered by MCD (including MCID-less states via unique normalized-name match to `PART` parent nodes).
 3. **State expansion**: add additional light/strange/charmed `PART` states from PDG2025 that have MCIDs and map to meson/baryon content built from `u,d,s,c` quarks